 - 1. All relevant provisions of the Assessment Regulations (QAH Part B Section 5) must be complied with, in addition to the requirements set out in the Assessment Brief: - Students are required to refer to the assessment regulations in their Student Handbooks and in Part B Section 5 of the Quality Assurance Handbook. - 2.
-Assignments should be submitted through the appropriate link on the module Moodle page (unless explicitly accepted by the lecturer).
+Assignments should be submitted through the appropriate link on the module Moodle page (unless explicitly excepted by the lecturer).
 Assignments not submitted through Moodle may not be graded. - 3.
-Online assignments must be submitted no later than the stated deadline: - Late submissions (up to 14 days) will receive the Late Submission penalty (see QAH Section B Part 5.4); - After 14 days, late submissions will be awarded 0%. - 4.
-Extensions to assignment submission deadlines will be not be granted, other than in exceptional circumstances: - To apply for an extension please go to https://servicedesk.dbs.ie/ to complete and return, with supporting documentation - Ongoing exceptional circumstances can be considered for deferrals.
-To apply for a deferral, please go to https://servicedesk.dbs.ie/ - 5.
-Students are required to retain a copy of each assignment submitted.
+Online assignments must be submitted no later than the stated deadline:

-- 6. Dublin Business School penalises students who engage in Academic Impropriety (i.e. plagiarism, collusion, copying, essay mills, etc.): - Refer to the QAH Part B Section 3.3 for further information on Academic Impropriety and the potential penalties; - Refer to the Library for information on correct referencing, and support classes.
+- Late submissions (up to 14 days) will receive the Late Submission penalty (see QAH Section B Part 5.4); - After 14 days, late submissions will be awarded 0%. - 4.
+Extensions to assignment submission deadlines will be not be granted, other than in exceptional circumstances: - To apply for an extension please go to https://students.dbs.ie/registrar-office/dbs-faq and download the Assignment Extension Request Form, to complete and return, with supporting documentation, to your Programme Coordinator; - Ongoing exceptional circumstances can be considered for deferrals.
+To apply for a deferral, submit the completed Personal Mitigating Circumstances Form, with supporting documentation, to your Programme Coordinator - 5.
+Students are required to retain a copy of each assignment submitted. - 6.
+Dublin Business School penalises students who engage in Academic Impropriety (i.e. plagiarism, collusion, copying, essay mills, etc.): - Refer to the QAH Part B Section 3.3 for further information on Academic Impropriety and the potential penalties; - Refer to the Library for information on correct referencing, and support classes.